Program in Archaeology

 The program also includes several trips and visits to digs at archaeological sites throughout Israel and the region.

-Currently enrolled NYU students are eligible to apply.
+Currently enrolled NYU students are eligible to apply using the fall semester application adn following the fall semester application deadlines.
 Submit the study away application which includes: